 Not a trickle.
 Not a curated stream.
-A firehose—500 events per second of raw, unfiltered social chaos streaming through a WebSocket connection, free for anyone to drink from.
-Posts, likes, follows, reposts, unfollows—the entire nervous system of a social network, laid bare.
+Roughly 500 events per second of raw social activity: posts, likes, follows, reposts, unfollows, the small nervous system of a social network made available as data.

-And I happened to work for a company that made a rather good graph database.
+Conveniently, I happened to work for a company that made a graph database.

-Here’s the thing about chronological feeds: they’re democratic to a fault.
-Every post from everyone you follow, in the order they posted it.
-Simple.
-Pure.
-And absolutely overwhelming once you follow more than fifty people.
+Chronological feeds are democratic to a fault: every post from everyone you follow, in the order they posted it.
+Simple, pure, and overwhelming once the follow list gets past fifty people.

-The core insight of BlueJ’s feed algorithm is embarrassingly simple: don’t rely on a single signal.
-Instead, blend multiple sources of content using a weighted distribution.
+BlueJ’s feed algorithm starts with a simple constraint: do not rely on a single signal.
+Blend multiple sources of content using a weighted distribution.

 let queryResults = await parallelQueries(requesterDid, maxNodeId, {